 One support option for visually impaired and blind children is the targeted promotion of perception.
 Due to a present restriction of the sensory organ seeing, the other senses such as feeling or hearing are automatically used more intensively.
 Here, especially in the preschool area, perception is intensively deepened through movement.
 This perceptual promotion is called movement promotion.

 Visual perception promotion

-The main goal of visual perception promotion in visually impaired and blind children is always the best possible use of existing visual resources.
-Even low visual performance can be a great help for children in everyday life, because they can support haptic and auditory perceptions, especially in the area of orientation or in the usual activities to cope with everyday life.
-Nowadays, there are many different ways of promoting visual perception.
-Some possibilities are for example:
+The main goal of visual perception support for visually impaired as well as blind children is always the best possible use of existing visual resources.
+Even low visual performance can be a great support for children in everyday life, because especially in the area of orientation or in the usual activities to cope with everyday life, these can support the haptic and auditory perceptions.
+Nowadays, there are a wide variety of options for visual perception promotion.